Banks expecting high demand from small businesses for federal paycheck protection loans

 The Paycheck Protection Program allows small-business owners to apply for up to $10 million to keep employees on the payroll for eight weeks — or rehire recently laid off employees, said John Garcia, New Mexico district director of the Small Business Administration.

-The loans, which are potentially forgivable, are essentially first-come, first-serve with some 30 million small business in the U.S. and 157,000 in New Mexico eligible to apply.
+The loans, which are potentially forgivable, are essentially first-come, first-serve with some 30 million small businesses in the U.S. and 157,000 in New Mexico eligible to apply.

 “I swear we’re getting calls from every one of them,” Garcia said about New Mexico small businesses.
 “We know a tsunami of calls is coming to us and lenders.
 We get 500 calls a day.”